Jeremiah 21:4

 this is what the LORD, the God of Israel, says: 'I will turn against you the weapons of war in your hands, with which you are fighting the king of Babylon and the Chaldeans who besiege you outside the wall, and I will assemble their forces in the center of this city.

-which you are using to fight the king of Babylon and the Babylonians
+with which you are fighting the king of Babylon and the Chaldeans

 Persons / Places / Events